Siege of Osaka: In popular culture

+The events of the siege and its fallout form the backstory for the 1974 Toei TV series Unmeitōge.

 A manga titled Issak, was about a man who survived a betrayal of his own fellow student, who fled after the fall of the castle.
 Then, he went on to Europe, just to find and kill him in midst of Thirty Years War as a mercenary of the Palatinate, while his nemesis, a mercenary for the Spanish Empire.